For a File server, you can restore the following recovery points:

-Hot snapshot restore
+Hot recovery point restore

-Warm snapshot restore
+Warm recovery point restore

-Cold snapshot restore
+Cold recovery point restore

 The availability of this feature is limited based on the license type, region, and other criteria.
 To access this feature, contact your Druva Account Manager or Druva Support.
 This content is subject to change based on the continuous improvements to this feature.

-To restore cold snapshots
+To restore cold recovery points

-- Log in to the Phoenix Management Console.
+- Log in to the Management Console.

 - In the left navigation pane, click File Backup Sets.